FOSSEE/sdes-stscripts/ult/ult_1/script.rst

 which is known to be robust and of proven quality.
 Also, there are no viruses in the GNU/Linux world.

-Python is used a lot for scientific computing.
+Linux is used a lot for scientific computing.
 Why?
 Beause, we can share our operating system and the libraries that we are using with our co-workers, without any headaches of licensing.
 There are a host of tools and libraries, that are useful in day-to-day